History of TOA ~From 1908 to 2008~

 11 February, 1952

-Diesel-powered pump dredger Musashi-maru purchased by U.S. military to be used as a relief supply for Burma
+Diesel-powered pump dredger Musashi-maru was purchased by U.S. military to be used as a relief supply for Burma

 First phase of the land reclamation boom